italicize/italicize.github.io/word_template.md

 To apply style descriptions, open a new Word document, set the style defaults, paste the style descriptions, paste and run the style macro, and save the Word document.

-####  Open a document without styles
+####  Open a Word document without styles

 1. Type **winword /a /w** in the Windows taskbar and press **Enter**. \
-<span style='font-size:small; color:darkgray;'>&#128712; The /a switch opens Word without opening your Normal template, which might have custom styles.
+&#128712; <span style='font-size:small; color:darkgray;'>The /a switch opens Word without opening your Normal template, which might have custom styles.
 The /w switch opens a new blank document.
 For more info see [Command-line switches for Microsoft Office products](https://support.microsoft.com/en-us/office/command-line-switches-for-microsoft-office-products-079164cd-4ef5-4178-b235-441737deb3a6).</span>

 #### Set the style defaults